angrybino/Comet/docs/Util/Remote/RemoteSignal.md

 RemoteSignal.new() --> RemoteSignal []
 ```

-Creates and returns a `RemoteSignal` object.
+Creates and returns a `RemoteSignal` object which is binded to a remote event.

 ### IsRemoteSignal()